wellcomecollection/identity/README.md

 ### Terraform

-This project uses [Terraform workspaces](https://www.terraform.io/docs/language/state/workspaces.html) to accomodate mulitple environments.
+This project uses [Terraform workspaces](https://www.terraform.io/docs/language/state/workspaces.html) to accomodate multiple environments.

 You will need to switch workspace to plan/apply in a particular environment: